 “Besides his excellent teaching record, Dr. Taylor is a prolific researcher and superbly productive writer.
 He seems to have a knack for identifying new developments in film, media and their studies.
 Dr. Taylor appears to be that rare case of a scholar who is equally strong in teaching as well as academic research…” Professor, Winfried Fluck (ret), John F. Kennedy Institute of North American Studies, Berlin.

-This Weblog is designed to briefly introduce and then direct to the various and related work activities of Dr. Alan Taylor (Oxon) in the specialist areas of Film Studies and Media Education as these have developed from the UK, to Germany, Eastern Europe and now South Africa.
+This Weblog is designed to briefly introduce the various work activities of Dr. Alan Taylor (Oxon) in the specialist areas of Film Studies and Media Education as these have developed from the UK, to Germany, Eastern Europe and South Africa.

-I have focused my teaching on film & media since graduating from both the London Film School and then the Department of Education at Oxford University.
+I have focused my teaching on literature, film & media since graduating from both the London Film School, the Institute of Education, University of London and the Department of Education, Oxford University